 Documentation Requirement:

-Attachment E CHDO Checklist – If an Applicant is applying as a CHDO for a CHDO activity, they must complete Attachment E and provide all documentation as it relates to each specific topic for their Organization, and put a checkmark next to each item indicating they included it within their application.
+Attachment F CHDO Checklist – If an Applicant is applying as a CHDO for a CHDO activity, they must complete Attachment E and provide all documentation as it relates to each specific topic for their Organization, and put a checkmark next to each item indicating they included it within their application.
 Please include the completed Attachment E and all relevant documentation in Tab 12.

-16. CHDO Operating Assistance Only
+18. CHDO Operating Assistance Only